Ye-Shaiyoe/shell-Reiys/README.md

 # shell-Reiys
-thisis reiys shell, just mini shell
+this is reiys shell, just mini shell